seansteel3/my_first_wf/README.md

 ```
 ## Running the Pipeline

-Once input data has been downloaded simply run the following bash command in any terminal where nextflow is accessible to kick off the workflow:
+Once input data has been downloaded simply run the following bash command from the root of this project directory. in any terminal where nextflow is accessible to kick off the workflow:

 ```bash
 nextflow run ./nextflows/complete_mlst.nf -with-conda